 Senior Vice President, Engagement

-Carpenter joined CAEL in 2007 and works with a broad range of stakeholders, members and partners, managing and cultivating strategic stakeholder relationships and partnerships with a goal to reimagine how education and employment fit together and create lifelong pathways that integrate learning and work.
+Carpenter joined CAEL in 2007 and previously led, managed, and cultivated strategic relationships in support of CAEL’s sector-based industry-education partnerships.
+She has extensive experience working and developing partnerships with a broad range of stakeholders, including employers, labor, workforce development organizations, and post-secondary education to reimagine how education, work-based learning, and employment fit together and create lifelong pathways that integrate learning and work.

-Carpenter’s background includes various leadership roles in P-16 education management, leading, managing and consulting for federal-and state-funded school enhancement and community enrichment initiatives and student advising.
-In addition, as a healthcare management professional, Carpenter held various leadership positions overseeing operations and profitability for long-term care communities.
+Carpenter’s background also includes various leadership roles in K-12 and post-secondary education management.
+She led, managed, and consulted for federal-and state-funded enhancement and community enrichment programs and initiatives.
+In addition, Carpenter provided advising and coaching with K-12 and post-secondary education and served as a healthcare management professional through various leadership positions overseeing operations and profitability for long-term healthcare communities.

-Christine has extensive expertise on developing and sustaining various partnership and membership models, including industry/ employer-educator partnerships with a variety of stakeholders, including employers, labor, post-secondary and K-12 education.
-Christine’s experience includes program management and implementation designed to better meet employer needs through strengthening employer talent development, education, and training initiatives.
-Other areas of expertise include stackable credentials, career pathways, apprenticeships and other work-learn approaches, PLA/CPL for recognizing work-based learning, adult learner personas, strategies for supporting, marketing, and recruiting adult learners, career and education navigation.
+Areas of Expertise : Carpenter has extensive experience in developing, leading, and sustaining various strategic partnership and membership models.
+Her expertise includes strategic and implementation planning, program management, and leading sustainable program initiatives to meet stakeholder needs.
+Other areas of focus include stackable credentials, career pathways, apprenticeships and other work-learn approaches, PLA/CPL for recognizing work-based learning, strategies for supporting, marketing, and recruiting adult learners, and career and education navigation.